 Refresh Now will manually rerun the query and override the cached result with the new result.

-Is the cache invalid when I change filter values?
+Is the cache invalidated when I change filter values?

 Question: I notice that data caching is not very useful when you have filters in the widget/report.
 As soon as you change filter value query is running over and you have to wait again.
 What can we do here?